tony-nlc/2420-Assignment-2/README.md

     # The link will be created in ~/bin with the same name as the source file
-    link "$file" "/home/$username/.config/$subdir_name/$(basename "$file")" done done
+    link "$file" "/home/$username/.config/$subdir_name/$(basename "$file")" done echo done

 # Step 4: Create symbolic links for bashrc file

+# Print a lookup message
+echo /home/$username/.bashrc
+# Print a separate line
+printf "%60s" " " | tr ' ' '-'
+echo
 # Create a symbolic link from the source file to the /home/arch/.bashc
 link /home/$username/remote/main/home/bashrc /home/$username/.bashrc
 ```
+> [!WARNING]
+> Do not run this script directly
 #### Script 1.3: Activating the Scripts

 Use the following script to run the setup and linking processes: